MPPT Solar Charge Controllers Explained

 Which battery voltage is best: 12V, 24V or 48V?

-As a general rule, higher battery voltages are better for larger systems due to several important reasons.
+Generally, higher battery voltages are preferable for larger systems due to several key reasons.
 The most obvious is the reduced current draw for the same amount of power, resulting in lower resistance and cable losses, less voltage drop and increased efficiency across all power conversion equipment, including inverters and MPPTs.
-Simple 12V battery systems are still viable for smaller systems used in RVs and caravans but are generally not recommended for any AC power draw greater than 2400W.
+Simple 12V battery systems are still viable for smaller systems used in RVs and caravans, but are generally not recommended for any AC power draw greater than 2400W.
 For example, a 12-volt 3000W inverter at full power will draw over 250A from the battery system (3000W/12V = 250A).
 In comparison, a 48-volt 3000W inverter will only draw around 65A, meaning less resistance, smaller cables and associated fuses and breakers are needed.

 Higher voltage = Higher efficiency and less thermal stress